 - A24.
 In particular, the firm's policies or procedures may require the firm or the engagement partner to take different actions from those applicable to personnel when obtaining an understanding of whether an individual from another firm: - Has the appropriate competence and capabilities to perform the audit engagement.
 For example, the individual would not be subject to the firm's recruitment and training processes and therefore the firm's policies or procedures may state that this determination can be made through other actions such as obtaining information from the other firm or a licensing or registration body.
-Paragraphs 2649 and A59-A6438 of ISA (UK) 600 (Revised) contain guidance on obtaining an understanding of the competence and capabilities of component auditors. - Understands the ethical requirements that are relevant to the group audit engagement.
+Paragraphs 2619 and A59A6438 of ISA (UK) 600 (Revised September 2022) contain guidance on obtaining an understanding of the competence and capabilities of component auditors. - Understands the ethical requirements that are relevant to the group audit engagement.
 For example, the individual would not be subject to the firm's training in respect of the firm's policies or procedures for relevant ethical requirements.
 The firm's policies or procedures may state that this understanding is obtained through other actions such as providing information, manuals, or guides containing the provisions of the relevant ethical requirements applicable to the audit engagement to the individual. - Will confirm independence.
 For example, individuals who are not personnel may not be able to complete independence declarations directly on the firm's independence systems.
-The firm's policies or procedures may state that such individuals can provide evidence of their independence in relation to the audit engagement in other ways, such as written confirmation. - A25.
-When firm policies or procedures require specific activities to be undertaken in certain circumstances (e.g., consultation on a particular matter), it may be necessary for the firm's related policies or procedures to be communicated to individuals who are not personnel.
-Such individuals are then able to alert the engagement partner if the circumstance arises, and this enables the engagement partner to comply with the firm's policies or procedures.
-For example, in a group audit engagement, if a component auditor is performing audit procedures on the financial information of a component and identifies a difficult or contentious matter that is relevant to the group financial statements and subject to consultation9 under the group auditor's policies or procedures, the component auditor is able to alert the group auditor about the matter.
+The firm's policies or procedures may state that such individuals can provide evidence of their independence in relation to the audit engagement in other ways, such as written confirmation.